jaredkzr/website/index.md

 ## Is Jared wearing pants?
-Yes

-## Why?
-He's got to have some semblance of getting ready for the day.
+No

 <!-- ## Why?
-Today was laundry day so pants were the only option. -->
+He's got to have some semblance of getting ready for the day. -->